sjchoi86/density_network/README.md

 <img src="src/pic/fig_mdn_res.png" width="800" height="350" />
 Black dots and red crosses indicate training data and sampled outputs from the MDN, respectively.
 We can see that the MDN successfully model the given training data.
-Each mixture whose mixture probability is bigger than certain theshold is shown with colors and mixtures with small mixture probabilities are shown with gray colors. **Isn't the colors beutiful?**
+Each mixture whose mixture probability is bigger than certain theshold is shown with colors and mixtures with small mixture probabilities are shown with gray colors.
+~~BTW, Isn't the colors so BEAUTIFUL? :D~~

 <img src="src/pic/fig_mdn_var.png" width="800" height="350" />